 - SIA Payment: The state pays the SIA for visits made by a social worker or a registered nurse, when provided during routine home care in the last seven days of life.
 The SIA payment is in addition to the routine home care rate.
 The SIA payment will be equal to the continuous home care hourly rate, multiplied by the hours of nursing or social work provided (up to four hours total) that occurred on the day of service.
 The SIA payment will also be adjusted by the appropriate hospice wage index.

 - Hospice Nursing Facility Room and Board: Hospice nursing facility room and board per diem rates are reimbursed to the hospice provider at a rate equal to 95% of the skilled nursing facility rate, less any Post Eligibility Treatment of Income amount (amount an individual in an institution is able to contribute to cost of his/her own care) for Medicaid clients who are receiving hospice services.
 The hospice provider is responsible for passing the room and board payment through to the nursing facility.

-- Optional Provisions: States can elect to implement the hospice payment cap and/or a 2% reduction in hospice payment for lack of quality reporting.
+- Optional Provisions: States can elect to implement the hospice payment cap and/or a 4 or less percentage point reduction to the market basket index for lack of quality reporting.

 Hospice State Plan Language

 Changes to hospice coverage or reimbursement requires submission of a state plan amendment.
 Modifications to the hospice reimbursement rates or methodology requires 4.19-B payment pages to be submitted, while changes to hospice coverage provisions require the appropriate 3.1-A and/or 3.1-B pages to be submitted.
 To describe hospice payment, a state should ensure they have comprehensive descriptions of the following on their state plan pages:

 - The four levels of care and SIA, with an indication that hospice will be paid based on them